 The plaintiff need only prove that the accident happened and that it would probably not have happened if the defendant did not bring the obstruction onto the road.
 The onus then shifts to the defendant who must then rebut the probability.
-Magnus J. went on to say:
+Magnus, J. went on to say:

-"If that makes it more probable than not that the accident was caused by the negligence of the defendant the doctrine 'res ipsa loquitaur is said to apply and the plaintiff will be entitled to succeed unless the defendant by his evidence rebuts the probability."
+"If that makes it more probable than not that the accident was caused by the negligence of the defendant the doctrine res ipsa loquitur is said to apply and the plaintiff will be entitled to succeed unless the defendant by his evidence rebuts the probability."

-The authors of Clark Lindsell at para 796 also have this to say:
+The authors of Clark and Lindsell at page 796 also have this to say:

-"The doctrine applies (1) when the thing that inflicted the damage was under the sole management and control of the defendant, someone for whom he is responsible or when he has a right to control; (2) the occurrence is such that it would not have happened without negligence.
-If these two conditions are satisfied it follows on a balance of probability, that the defendant, or the person for whom he is responsible, must have been negligent.
+"The doctrine applies (1) when the thing that inflicted the damage was under the sole management and control of the defendant, someone for whom he is responsible or whom he has a right to control; (2) the occurrence is such that it would not have happened without negligence.
+If these two conditions are satisfied it follows on a balance of probability that the defendant, or the person for whom he is responsible, must have been negligent.
 There is, however, a further negative condition: (3) there must be no evidence as to why or how the occurrence took place.
-If there is, then appeal to 'res ipsa loquitur' is inappropriate for the question for the defendant's negligence must be determined on that evidence."
+If there is, then appeal to res ipsa loquitur is inappropriate for the question of the defendant's negligence must be determined on that evidence."

 In the present case PW1 was suddenly confronted by an unlit and uncontrollable mobile water tank in the middle of the road which caused him to swerve and collide with another vehicle.
-There was at the time no apparent reason for the water tank to be on road and it follows, as Magnus, J., said in Deutsch (2) above:
+There was at the time no apparent reason for the water tank to be on road and it follows, as Magnus, J. said in Deutsch [2] above:

-"....at that stage it certainly seems to me clear that the plaintiff is entitled to rely on the doctine of 're ipsa loquitur.' "
+". . . at that stage it certainly seems to me clear that the plaintiff is entitled to rely on the doctrine of res ipsa loquitur."

 The defendant's only explanation was that the tank became detached from the truck.
 No evidence was called to say why this was so.
 The onus to show that this was 'inevitable accident' remained on the defendants throughout.
-DW1's simple statement that the "tank got out cut off", no matter whether used in the context of "breaking off" or becoming uncoupled from the truck, was totally inadequate to shift the burden back to plaintiffs.
-The court cannot be expected to speculate as to what caused the break or the uncoupling.
+DW1's simple statement that the 'tank got cut off', no matter whether used in the context of 'breaking off' on becoming uncoupled from the truck, was totally inadequate to shift the burden back to plaintiffs.
+The Court cannot be expected to speculate as to what caused the break or the uncoupling.

-Mr. Zulu's emphasis on the words "got out off" seems to us to be an attempt to say that a latent defect in the chain or mechanism connecting the tank to the truck caused the chain or mechanism to break.
+Mr Zulu's emphasis on the word 'got out of' seems to us to be an attempt to say that a latent defect in the chain or mechanism connecting the tank to the truck caused the chain or mechanism to break.
 Even if latent defect was the intended defence the onus was still on the defendant to show this by expert or other evidence.
-In Richie -v- Western Scottich Motor Traction Co.,....
-Ltd. (3) a case also referred to in deutsch Darling and Banda (2) Mackay had this to say:
+In Richie v Western Scottish Motor Traction Co.
+Ltd. [3] a case also referred to in Deutsch, Darling and Banda [2], Mackay had this to say:

-"If latent defect is the nature of the defence, then it is inherent in the word 'latent' that the defender prove by his evidence that the defect... was truly latent' - that is, not discoverable by reasonable care."
+"If latent defect is the nature of the defence, then it is inherent in the word "latent" that the defender prove by this evidence that the defect . . . was truly 'latent' - that is, not discoverable by reasonable care."

-To put it in the words Sachs, L.J., in Henderson v Jenkins (4) (a case also refrred to in Deutsch by Magnus, J.).
+To put it in the words of Sachs, J. in Henderson v Jenkins [4] (a case also referred to in Deutsch by Magnus, J.):